 ✓ Meeting data enriches contact records automatically

-✓ Free plan includes basic scheduling features
+✓ Free plan includes basic scheduling features (has other limitations too)

 ✓ Lead activity tracking without extra tools